AlanLaboratory/UnrealMLAgents/Docs/intro/installation.rst

    when you run `ue-agents-learn`.
 It is important to install these packages in this order as the `ue-agents` package depends on `ue-agents-envs`, and installing it in the other order will download `ue-agents-envs` from PyPI.

+.. _next-steps-installation:

 Next Steps
 ----------

 With the plugin and Python packages installed, you can start building and training intelligent agents in your Unreal projects.
-Check out the :doc:`Getting Started <getting_started>` guide for detailed tutorials and examples.
+Check out the :doc:`Getting Started </intro/getting-started>` guide for detailed tutorials and examples.

 Help
 ----